kalkun/KUPython/README.md

 KUPython is a small Python module intended to help easily build scripts or small applications for KU's studentnet Absalon.

-In order for KUPython to work Requests need to be installed.
+In order for KUPython to work the Requests Library need to be installed.

 link to install Requests:
 <http://docs.python-requests.org/en/latest/user/install/>